akoontz11/2023-unixbasics/Hoban2023_UnixBasics.md

 ```
 You can use the space bar to scroll through the man page, and can press ***q*** to quit.

-Let's sort the instructor materials by the most recently modified with the `-t` flag.
+Let's sort the demoFolder by the most recently modified with the `-t` flag.
 What else do you use often or could be useful?

 ```{bash}
 ls demoFolder -t